coxmediagroup/uidev-assignment/README.md

 ####Design attributes

-- Implement the browser tab icon located in the img folder.
 - Create all visual elements of the web page based on the mockups located in the comps folder.
 Use your best judgement to match the mockups provided.
 - Place all CSS in the external stylesheet unidev-assignment/css/styles.css.